gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/why-is-it-hard.md

 There are many academic articles and blogs detailing GenAI foundation model evaluation already.
 I will link some helpful ones in references section, and focus this article on GenAI application evaluation.

-However, as the following architecture diagram shown below, a GenAI application is a software application built with GenAI foundation model/models.
+However, as the following architecture diagram shown below, a GenAI application is a software application built with GenAI foundation model/models along with other modules.
+Generally, the objective of a GenAI application is to make end user's life easier by improving their producibility or automate some processes.
 It usually contains some system logic layer and interface layer.
+The system logic layer contains internal and external tools, databases, pipeline, and business logic, etc. The interface layer is where the application communicates with the end users.
+It could be a chatbot UI or command line tool.

+To evaluate a GenAI application end to end is to understand:
+- **Quantifiable Benefit**: how much incremental gain the application brings to target end users.
+For example, if an AI coding tool can improve engineers productivity by 50%, it can (ideally) translate to 50% revenue gain.
+- **Isolate and Evaluate**: Build a framework to independently evaluate the performance of each module in the architecture diagram, so that you can identify where the gaps are in the system and improve upon the result.
+- **Cost of adopting GenAI**: Evaluate the operation cost of the GenAI application including engineer effort, external GenAI API cost, human labeller cost, and iteration opportunity cost, etc.

 {{< figure src="/posts/GenAI-evaluation-challenge/GenAI-abstract-architecture.svg" alt="An abstract architecture of GenAI applications" caption="An abstract architecture of GenAI applications" align="center" >}}

+After I explained what GenAI application evaluation entails, I hope you've realized it's an indeed complex problem.
+Therefore, it's inherently hard to tackle.

 ## References: